sunnybala/sunnybala.github.io/_posts/2018-12-04-lego-wireless-charger.md

 5. Add bricks that block the chip from being pulled out from the USB cable
 6. Cover up the top with flat bricks
-7. Cover up the exposed circuitry on the bottom with bricks 8&9.
-Top and side view
+7. Cover up the exposed circuitry on the bottom with bricks
+8. Top view
+9. Side view